 Usage-based billing and pricing models

 Legacy systems struggle with usage-based pricing elasticity.
 If you plan to introduce usage-based or hybrid models, you need a platform built for high-volume data processing.
+This means real-time metering, flexible rating engines that support tiered and volume-based calculations, and the ability to combine recurring and variable charges on a single invoice without custom development.

 ERP and CRM integrations and APIs

 Your billing platform should connect your CRM (where deals close) to your ERP (where books close).
 Look for robust APIs and native integrations with systems like Salesforce, NetSuite, and QuickBooks.
+Bi-directional sync is critical — invoices, payments, and journal entries need to flow automatically so your ERP stays current without manual data entry or CSV imports.

 Buying criteria for AI billing platforms